Chymyst: declarative concurrency in Scala

 Chymyst is a framework for concurrency in functional programming

-based on the chemical machine paradigm, also known as Join Calculus.
+implementing the chemical machine paradigm, also known in the academic world as Join Calculus.

 The chemical machine concurrency paradigm has the same expressive power as CSP (Communicating Sequential Processes) or the Actor model.

 Chymyst Core is a library that implements the high-level concurrency primitives as a domain-specific language in Scala.

 Chymyst is a framework-in-planning that will build upon